NeuralAlchemist/tudu/README.md

 To see other functions available with Gradle, execute ```./gradlew``` on Linux/macOS and ```./gradlew.bat``` in the cloned local repository.

 #### Current status
 User can view the startup menu and choose an option.
-Currently option 2, adding tasks is the only option that has functionality added to it.
+Currently options 1, 2 & 3 (viewing, adding, saving tasks) are functional.

+#### Features

+- Display all tasks by ascending/ descending order of project/ due date
+- Add a unique task with name, due date, status and project
+- Save the tasks added to a local database